 SIC Participation

-All SFI program participants owning and/or operating forest product facilities, owning and/or managing forestland, or procuring fiber within the state or province are expected to participate in the SFI Implementation Committees (SICs).
-SFI program participants are required to participate in the SIC where significant operations exist, i.e. majority of forestland owned and/or fiber procured.
-The expectation is that Program Participants with facilities within the scope of an SFI 2015-2019 Fiber Sourcing Standard certificate will support all the SICs in the regions, states or provinces where they procure fiber.
-However, there may be regions, states or provinces where a Program Participant sources a de minimis amount of fiber for a given facility.
-In these situations it is possible for a Program Participant to meet the requirements of Performance Measure 6.2 of the SFI 2015-2019 Fiber Sourcing Standard in the regions where the majority of the Program Participant's procurement occurs.
+All SFI Certified Organizations owning and/or operating forest product facilities, owning and/or managing forestland, or procuring fiber within the state or province are expected to participate in the SFI Implementation Committees (SICs).
+SFI Certified Organizations are required to participate in the SIC where significant operations exist, i.e. majority of forestland owned and/or fiber procured.
+The expectation is that Certified Organizations with facilities within the scope of an SFI 2022 Fiber Sourcing Standard certificate will support all the SICs in the regions, states or provinces where they procure fiber.
+However, there may be regions, states or provinces where a Certified Organization sources a de minimis amount of fiber for a given facility.
+In these situations it is possible for a Certified Organization to meet the requirements of Performance Measure 6.2 of the SFI 2022 Fiber Sourcing Standard in the regions where the majority of the ’Certified organization’s procurement occurs.

-16. Transition to the SFI 2015-2019 Standards and Rules
+6. Transition to the SFI 2022Standards and Rules

-Changes adopted by the SFI Inc. Board of Directors to the SFI Standards must be incorporated into a Program Participant’s policies, plans, and management activities within one year of adoption and publication.
+Changes adopted by the SFI Inc. Board of Directors to the SFI Standards must be incorporated into a Certified organization’s policies, plans, and management activities within one year of adoption and publication.
 Similarly, changes to certification procedures and qualifications for certification bodies must be accomplished within one year of adoption and publication.

-It is the Program Participant’s responsibility to work with the certification body to establish a surveillance audit schedule that meets the requirements outlined in the Section 9 SFI 2015-2019 Audit Procedures and Auditor Qualifications and Accreditation.
+It is the Certified organization’s responsibility to work with the certification body to establish a surveillance audit schedule that meets the requirements outlined in the Section 10 SFI Audit Procedures and Auditor Qualifications and Accreditation.
 Additional guidance regarding the transition is included below:

-The SFI 2015-2019: Standard and Rules replace the SFI 2010-2014 Standard, which is the current standard implemented by organizations within their forest operations in United States and Canada.
+The SFI2022: Standard and Rules replace the SFI 2015-2019 Standard, which is the current standard implemented by organizations within their forest operations in United States and Canada.

-SFI Inc. developed the SFI 2015-2019: Standard and Rules, but does not conduct auditing and certification.
-All certification, recertification and surveillance audits to the SFI 2015-2019 Standards and Rules shall be conducted by certification bodies accredited by the ANSI-ASQ National Accreditation Board (ANAB), American National Standards Institute or the Standards Council of Canada (SCC) to conduct certification to SFI 2015-2019 Standards and Rules.
+SFI Inc. developed the SFI2022: Standard and Rules, but does not conduct auditing and certification.
+All certification, recertification and surveillance audits to the SFI 2022 Standards and Rules shall be conducted by certification bodies accredited by the ANSI National Accreditation Board (ANAB) or the Standards Council of Canada (SCC) to conduct certification to SFI 2022 Standards and Rules.

-Accredited certification bodies are required to maintain audit processes consistent with the requirements of International Organization for Standardization (ISO) 17021:2011 conformity assessment – requirements for bodies providing audit and certification of management systems; and conduct audits in accordance with the principles of auditing contained in the ISO 19011:2002 Guidelines for Quality and/or Environmental Management Systems Auditing.
+Accredited certification bodies are required to maintain audit processes consistent with the requirements of International Organization for Standardization (ISO) 17021:2015 conformity assessment – requirements for bodies providing audit and certification of management systems; and conduct audits in accordance with the principles of auditing contained in the ISO 19011:2018 Guidelines for Quality and/or Environmental Management Systems Auditing.

-ANAB-, ANSI- and SCC-accredited certification to the SFI 2015-2019 Standards and Rules shall not be granted until they are published as standards.
+ANABand SCC-accredited certification to the SFI 2022 Standards and Rules shall not be granted until they are published as standards.

-SFI Program Participants have one year from the time the SFI 2015-2019 Standards and Rules take effect on January 1, 2015 to implement all new and revised requirements, and Program Participants must demonstrate conformance to the new requirements at their first surveillance audit following the implementation period.
+SFI Certified Organizations have one year from the time the SFI 2022 Standards and Rules take effect on January 1, 2022 to implement all new and revised requirements, and Certified Organizations must demonstrate conformance to the new requirements at their first surveillance audit following the implementation period.
 Earlier adoption is encouraged.

-Initial certification audits in 2015 must be conducted against the SFI 2015-2019 Standards and Rules.
+Initial certification audits in 2022 must be conducted against the SFI 2022 Standards and Rules.